impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 }
 ```

-Here we test the sad-path case where we haven’t created a local *or* a global Ruby version file.
+Here we test the sad-path case where we haven't created a local *or* a global Ruby version file.
 We simply run the command without any setup steps, and assert that the command failed and that there was no meaningful output.

-Speaking of “no meaningful output”, that’s a bit of a bummer.
-If an error occurred, *shouldn’t* there be a helpful error message so the user can take corrective action?
+Speaking of “no meaningful output”, that's a bit of a bummer.
+If an error occurred, *shouldn't* there be a helpful error message so the user can take corrective action?
 That could be a good candidate for a future PR.

 Anyway, on to the code itself.

 ## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-file)

-Let’s get the repetitive stuff over with:
+Let's get the repetitive stuff over with:

 ```
 #!/usr/bin/env bash